BRAID

 Claude and Codex are first-class

 Each task can host multiple terminals — and Braid knows the difference between a Claude session, a Codex session, and a plain shell.
-Color-coded, named, and addressable.
+Named, recognized, and kept in their own panes.
 When an agent finishes (or stalls), you'll know.

 Real PTYs under the hood, not fake terminal emulators.
-Anything you can run in your shell, you can run here.
+Anything you can run in your shell, you can run here — including the agent a relay just used, picked back up where it left off.

 # Three tasks, three isolated checkouts